 Braised Pork & Cabbage: A One-Pot Late Winter Farmers Market Meal

 Magazines and radio shows are already gushing about springy greens recipes, but if you’re eating seasonally in the Upper Valley, winter food is still on the table.
-And with this week’s cutting wind, that’s fine with me.
+And with the gorgeous snow, that’s fine with me.

-You can get the main ingredients for this one-pot dish at the winter farmers market.
+You can get the main ingredients for this one-pot locally grown dish at the winter farmers market as well as a local grocery.
 Get a bag of local spinach and make a salad to go alongside your braise if you’re feeling springy.

 – Pack of four bone-in pork chops (bones make things tasty, keep us healthy, and you can save them for stock)